inno-se/the-guide/README.md

 # Courses

-This chapter explains what you should know about this this guide and University courses.
+This chapter explains what you should know about University courses covered by this guide.

 ## Glossary